zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-typescript-overview.md

 This is the simplest declaration of the context property, and it is included in the following code.

-{"gitdown": "include-section", "file": "../Samples/SamplesExtension/Extension/Client/V2/Blades/Template/SimpleTemplateBlade.ts", "section": "docs#Context"}
+  gitdown": "include-section", "file": "../Samples/SamplesExtension/Extension/Client/V2/Blades/Template/SimpleTemplateBlade.ts", "section": "docs#Context"}

 The framework provided `TemplateBlade.Context` type takes in two generic parameters.